ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 4. [Format grid values](/customising-the-grid/#formatting-cell-values)
 5. [Add custom components to Cells](/customising-the-grid/#custom-cell-components)

-Once complete, you will have a grid with formatted price & date values, a component in place of the country values and custom styles applied to rows & cells.
+Once complete, you will have a grid with custom styles applied to rows & cells, formatted price & date values, and a component in place of the country values.

-Try it out for yourself by editing the country, success, price or date columns to see the styles update in real-time:
+Try it out by editing the country, success, price or date columns to see the styles update in real-time:

 <grid-example title='Full Example' name='fully-customised-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

 ## Setup

-<note disableMarkdown='true'>To follow this tutorial <a href='#'>clone our Basic Grid Template</a> or <a href='#'>fork the CodeSandbox example</a>.</note>
+<note disableMarkdown='true'>To follow this tutorial clone our <a href='#'>Basic Grid Template</a> or fork the <a href='#'>CodeSandbox Example</a>.</note>

 ## Theming & Styling